jamisonb3018/ELK-Stack-Project/README.md

 - Scroll to the bottom and click on Verify Incoming Data.

-- If the ELK stack was successfully receiving logs, you would have seen:
+- If the ELK stack was successfully receiving logs, you would see incoming logs

 - Copy the metricbeat-configuration.yml file to /etc/ansible/files.